ErenGurs/MLProjects/PneumoniaDetection/README.md

       0.88750             0.7025              0.6775              0.6575              0.7575
 ```

-Diagram for one hdden layer CNN with two fully connected layers is shown below
+Diagram for one hidden layer CNN with two fully connected layers is shown below
 <img src="results/nn-3.svg" width="1200">

 The total model parameters are: